SiliconLabs/gecko_sdk/protocol/z-wave/Apps/zwave_soc_sensor_pir/README.md

 </tr>
 </table>

-<sup>1</sup>: A Radio Board is plug-in board for the Wireless Pro Kit Mainboard.
-A Thunderboard is a stand-alone kit with a direct USB Type-C connection.

-Note : BTN0 press works only on the 800 series and has no effect on the 700 series.
-This is due to the differences in the silicon.
-The BTN0 press is able to wake up the 800 series from EM4 mode where as this is not possible for the 700 series.
+Note : BTN0 only works when the device is already awake, as it is not possible to wake up the device from EM4 via this interrupt due to the silicon.

 ## Firmware Update